This 4-in-1 MagSafe wireless charger can juice your iPhone, Apple Watch and AirPods — and one more thing

 MagSafe multi-device chargers are getting a bit more stylish.
 The latest option from Zens is a 4-in-1 Magnetic + Watch Wireless Charger that forgoes the staid white color scheme of Apple's MagSafe Duo Charger for a black aluminum finish.

 The main body of the charger looks a bit like an iPhone shell.
-It can charge up to four devices simultaneously, including iPhone, AirPods and Apple Watch.
-You can attach your iPhone 12 to the main arm, a magnetic MagSafe charger that works in both portrait and landscape orientations at up to 15 watts.
+It can charge up to four devices simultaneously, including an iPhone, AirPods and the Apple Watch.
+You can attach your iPhone 12 to the main arm, a magnetic MagSafe charger that works in both portrait and landscape orientations and charges at up to 15 watts.

 - Here are the best iPhone 12 accessories